 The clients wanted an airy, light-filled space with minimal distractions that could function as an escape from the bland surroundings of their residence.
 Para-Project covered the structure in a translucent silicon-impregnated fabric skin and created a bowl-shaped division between the second and third levels to let in natural light and provide a curved reading room.

-The studio includes a garage and breezeway on the ground level and a library and writing space on the second level.
+The writing studio includes a garage and breezeway on the ground level and a library and writing space on the second level.
 An in-ground tub looks out onto the backyard through a large glazed wall for the ultimate relaxing reading experience.